Leo310/Blackjack/README.md

 > :warning: This code is for educational purpose only.
 Do not rely on it!

 ## Abstract

+This project deals with a blackjack simulation.
+A blackjack instance can be created and players can be added.
+These players randomly set their stakes above the minimum stake.
+If a player does not meet the minimum stake, he is eliminated from the game.
+After the players have placed their stakes, the dealer draws his first card and reveals it.
+Then all players draw two cards.
+From then on, the player automatically decides whether or not to continue drawing, according to the logic of whether or not his hand count is less than or equal to 16.
+As soon as all players no longer want to draw, the dealer draws according to the same logic.
+When the dealer has finished, the handcounts of the players are compared with those of the dealer.
+Players who win get their stake added to their bankroll.
+Players who have lost get their stake deducted from their bankroll.
+In this simulation, an ace can also have the value 1 or 11, depending on what suits the handcount of the player or dealer better.

 [TODO]: # (Write a short description of your project.)
 [TODO]: # (State most important features.)